Nollknolle/discordjs-template/README.md

 ### Setup

 Creates you the necessary files for a functional DiscordJS bot v13.
-Execute the shown bash command in the console and enter only your token in **config/Config.js** and deploy your first Slash Command with **!deplyguild**.
+Execute the shown bash command in the console and enter only your token in **config/Config.js** and deploy your first Slash Command with **!deployguild**.

 Now global Slash commands with **!deployglobal**.